ntamas/blockmodel/doc/block-gen.rst

 -f FORMAT, --input-format FORMAT
                       Sets the format of the input file.
 The default value is **plain**, which is a simple plain text format.
-See the manual page of ``block-fit`` for more information on the supported file formats.
+The JSON format is currently not supported.

 -F FORMAT, --output-format FORMAT
                       Sets the format of the output file.
 The default value is